John Lydon: 1993–2006: Solo studio album, autobiography and celebrity status

-In late 2008, Lydon appeared in an advertising campaign for 'Country Life' butter, on British television.
-Lydon defended the move by stating that the main reason he accepted the offer was to raise money to reform Public Image Ltd without a record deal.
-The advertising campaign proved to be highly successful, with sales of the brand raising 85% in the quarter following, which many in the media attributed to Lydon's presence in the advert.
+In late 2008, Lydon appeared in an advertising campaign for Country Life butter, on British television.
+Lydon defended the move by stating that the main reason he accepted the offer was to raise money to reform Public Image Ltd without a recording contract.
+The advertising campaign proved to be highly successful, with sales of the brand rising 85% in the quarter following, which many in the media attributed to Lydon's presence in the advertisement.

 2006–2009: Potential Sex Pistols revival

 Although Lydon spent years denying that the Sex Pistols would ever perform together again, the band re-united (with Matlock returning on bass) in the 1990s, and continue to perform occasionally.
 In 2002, the year of Queen Elizabeth's Golden Jubilee, the Sex Pistols reformed again to play the Crystal Palace National Sports Centre in London.
 In 2003, their 'Piss Off Tour' took them around North America for three weeks.
 Further performances took place in Europe from 2007 to 2008.

 In 2006, the Rock and Roll Hall of Fame inducted the Sex Pistols, but the band refused to attend the ceremony or acknowledge the induction, complaining that they had been asked for large sums of money to attend.